-The analyses results of geothermal fluids are used to form a triangular diagrams.
-The triangular diagram of \sqrt{Mg} , $K/100$, $Na/1000$ (Figure 3) with the partition lines to separate the temperature areas and the equilibrium of the elements in the geothermal fluids in contact with surrounding rocks of the reservoir.
-This means that the fluids are not come from the center of reservoirs but are the mixtures of fluids from reservoir and the meteoric waters from above levels, so the completed equilibrium status is not attained.
+The results of geothermal fluids are used to form the triangular diagrams.
+The triangular diagram of Mg, K/100, Na/1000 (Figure 3) with partition lines to separate the temperature areas and the equilibrium of the elements in the geothermal fluids in contact with surrounding rocks of the reservoir.
+This means that the fluids are not from the center of reservoirs but are mixtures of fluids from reservoir and the meteoric waters; so a complete equilibrium status is not attained.

-Figure 3: Triangular diagram of Na - K - Mg
+Figure 3: Triangular diagram of Na - K - $\sqrt{(\text{Mg})}$.